archanatanwar/APP/ReadMe.txt

 DEPLOYMENT VIEW
 -------------------------------------------------------------------
--- Extract the Zip file.
+--Extract the Zip file.
--- Open the same in your Java Workspace.
+--Import it as an existing Java project into your Java Workspace.
--- Sometimes it might give an error for : jdom-2.0.5.jar .
+--Sometimes it might throw an error for: jdom-2.0.5.jar .
 Please include the same in your project and change the classpath if required.
--- Run the GameEngine class.
+--Run the GameEngine class as a Java application and play the game.